binafy/laravel-discount/README.md

 - Percentage Discounts: Apply percentage-based discounts to your products or services.
 - Fixed Amount Discounts: Deduct a fixed amount from the total cost.
+- Buy X Get Y: Run "buy 2, get 1 free" deals that price the free items automatically.
+- Tiered Discounts: Grow the discount with the order total, e.g. 5% over 1,000,000 and 10% over 5,000,000.
+- Free Shipping: Waive the shipping cost instead of deducting from the total.
 - Conditional Discounts: Set conditions for discounts, such as minimum order value or specific product categories.
 - Discount Codes: Generate and manage discount codes for your customers.
 - Expiry Dates: Set expiration dates for discounts to create time-limited offers.